glittle/badi-edge-ext/README.md

-# Badí' Calendar Edge Web Extension #
+# Badíʿ Calendar Edge Extension #

+Port of the Chrome extension to work in Edge.

 ### To be done ###